Make sure you complete all required steps to register at the University of Surrey.

-A guide on how to select modules using online module registration is available to download from your programme page on SurreyLearn.
-Please follow these instructions fully and do not exit from your web browser before you have completed the process.
-If you are unable to locate a copy please contact your Faculty Student Services for further information.
+A guide on how to select modules using online module registration is available on MySurrey.
+Please follow these instructions fully and do not exit from your web browser before you have confirmed your selections (you are taken to another screen when confirmed).

 If you have any queries regarding module selection please contact email@example.com.
 If you experience any access issues please contact firstname.lastname@example.org.
 Please remember to include your URN when emailing the University.

-Step 3: Attend University registration (not applicable to distance learning and Executive MBA students)
+Step 3: Attend University registration (not applicable to distance learning students)

 Please note that the University regulations require students to register in person within two calendar weeks of the beginning of taught* programmes, and within four weeks of research programmes.